 Chimpanzee Trekking in Nyungwe National Park

-Rwanda has positioned herself as a great primate tracking destination in Africa.
-Tucked within a thousand hills, Rwanda is an ultimate tour destination for chimpanzee trekking and gorilla tours.
-Chimpanzee trekking in Rwanda at Nyungwe National Park (Nyungwe and Cyamudongo forests) is arguably one of the most attractive Rwanda tour activities.
-Nyungwe forest stretch of montane rain forest is the largest in Africa which makes it home to several flora and fauna species.
-These include over 400 chimpanzees and 13 primate species.
+Rwanda has positioned itself as a great primate tracking destination in Africa.
+Chimpanzee trekking is one of the popular activities in Rwanda besides gorilla trekking.
+Chimpanzee trekking in Rwanda is done at Nyungwe National Park (Nyungwe and Cyamudongo forests) and is one of the most attractive Rwanda tour activities.
+Nyungwe forest is found in the Southern part of Rwanda and it is the largest protected mountain forest in Africa.
+It is home to several flora and fauna species including chimpanzees and other primate species like vervet monkeys, black and white colobus monkeys.

-Chimpanzees are very intelligent apes with attractive characters to watch.
-They are man’s closest relatives after Bonobos and share a lot of traits with about 98.7% DNA with humans.
+Chimpanzees are man’s closest relatives after Bonobos and share a lot of traits and about 98.7% DNA with humans.
 Chimpanzee lifespan is estimated to be up to 60 years in captivity.

 Tips for Chimpanzee trekking